rshyong/online_marketplace/README.md

 **Admins**

 The admin for the contract is the first account in metamask (Account 1).
-Admins have the ability to add store owners to the website as well as activate/ deactive the circuit breaker, preventing purchases and withdrawals in case there is a bug.
+Admins have the ability to add store owners to the website as well as activate/ deactivate the circuit breaker, preventing purchases and withdrawals in case there is a bug.

 ![admin image](./images/admin.png)